 Article 31 Rights.
 Do you have the right to remain silent?

-If you are a Soldier, Airman, Sailor, or Marine, you may be asking yourself, what good is Miranda to me?
-I have to follow orders, do what I am told.
+Article 31 rights.
+Can you remain silent as a soldier?
+Can investigators order you to talk?
+“You have the right to remain silent; anything you say can and will be used against you in court.”
+Anyone who has ever watched a crime drama on television knows that famous line that the cop tells the perp just before putting the cuffs on.
+Believe it or not, this line is more than some iconic “cop drama” dialog.
+That phrase and the rights accompanying it originate in a famous court case known as Miranda v.
+Arizona and are often referred to as “Miranda” warnings.
+If you are a Soldier, Airman, Sailor, or Marine, you may ask yourself, what good is Miranda to me?
+I have to follow orders and do what I am told.
 I can’t refuse to answer questions, can I?
 Well, the short answer is “yes,” you can refuse to answer questions.
-In fact, as a member of the armed forces, whether Army, Navy, Air Force, Marine Corps, or Coast Guard, you actually have more rights when suspected of a crime than a civilian.
+In fact, as a member of the armed forces, whether Army, Navy, Air Force, Marine Corps, or Coast Guard, you have more rights when suspected of a crime than a civilian.

 To fully appreciate, let’s look at the process for civilian law enforcement.